tzDel/agent-manager-mcp/README.md

 ## What it does
 - Creates `.worktrees/session-<id>` directories plus `session-<id>` branches on demand (base branch is `main`).
+- Persists session data in a SQLite database (`.orchestrAIgent.db` by default).
+This ensures that session information survives server restarts.
 - Lists active sessions with worktree paths and diff stats versus the base branch.
 - Removes sessions with safety checks for uncommitted files and unpushed commits (override with `force=true`).
 - Speaks MCP over stdio so you can register it with any MCP-compatible client.